 For the first year of this blog I struggled to write frequently.
-(Though my archives tell another tale.
-Cough.)
-I averaged two posts a month and tried to stick to the rule ‘publish something at least every seven days’, which, duh, didn’t work.
-Sometimes I published five times a week (at the beginning — I was inspired!) and eventually I stopped writing here altogether for about three months.
+I averaged two posts a month and tried to stick to the rule ‘Publish something at least every seven days’, which, duh, didn’t work.
+Sometimes I published five times a week (at the beginning – I was inspired!) and eventually I stopped writing here altogether for about three months.
 Then I decided to start taking things seriously.
-This post marks the date that I actually started publishing something every Wednesday (which is a much better rule than ‘once every seven days’, by the by).

 And when I made that decision to take blogging seriously, I made one change that has been endlessly useful.
-If I hadn’t done it, I swear I would still be posting sporadically, if at all.
+If I hadn’t done it, I swear I would still be post sporadically, if at all.
 This is what I did: I started an ideas journal.
 This journal contains all my ideas for blog posts.
 Sometimes it’s just a headline, sometimes it’s a few bulletpoints or an overview, and sometimes I’ll pretty much write the entire thing out by hand.
-Like I did with this one:

 But one thing remains constant: every idea gets its own page (or three).
 That means I can browse through the ideas easily when it’s time to blog, and it gives me room to expand on them.

 My Failproof Blogging System